Sarthk-Singh/Inventory-Manager/README.md

-# 📦 Inventory Management System (Java + PostgreSQL)
+# 📦 Inventory Management System — Admin & Client Panels (Java + PostgreSQL)

-This is a self-learning **mini project** built using **Java Swing** for the frontend and **PostgreSQL** as the backend database.
-It serves as a basic but functional desktop application to manage inventory for small-scale setups — like stores, labs, or internal use.
+A **Java Swing + PostgreSQL** desktop app for managing inventory with **separate Admin and Client interfaces**.
+Built as a self-learning project, it now includes a **point-of-sale (POS)** style flow, with cart handling, stock deduction, and receipts.

 ---

 ## 🎯 Objective

+This project started as a basic inventory tracker and evolved into a **mini retail management system**.
-The goal of this project was to:
+The goal was to:
-- Explore **Java GUI development** with Swing.
+- Learn **Java Swing GUI** development in-depth.
+- Understand **multi-user workflows** (Admin vs Client).
-- Learn **database integration** using JDBC.
+- Implement **database transactions** with PostgreSQL.
-- Understand CRUD operations in a real-world scenario.
-- Gain hands-on experience in building structured applications independently.
+- Create a realistic POS-like cart & checkout flow.

 ---